tytydraco/yessleep/out/I_must_be_the_Worlds_Unluckiest_Robber_But_its_all_the_Drivers_fault.md

 "I don't know," he told me.
 I could see his eyes staring back at me from the rearview mirror.
 Just his eyes.
 "I woke up this morning, like any other morning.
 Tired, and sick, and broke, but just needing to get to work you know.
 Any other, every other, day.
 But then you showed up."
 He laughed.
 "God knows what I would have done if you hadn't."
 He paused, "Or, you know, whoever it is that you believe in.
 Or don't.
 I don't really care, you know?"
 He laughed, "It's not like I'm that religious anyways.
 I haven't been to mass in years."

-I could feel my eyes widening in my sockets as he kept blabbing, the pressure from my brain trying to process what was happening began pushing against my eyeballs from a place behind my skull that I couldn't see.
+I could feel my eyes widening in my sockets as he kept babbling, the pressure from my brain trying to process what was happening began pushing against my eyeballs from a place behind my skull that I couldn't see.
 It felt as if the pain got any worse, they'd detach my retinas.

 "Let me out," I shook his seat.
 "Stop the car and let me out!"

-He looked up at me again through the rearview mirror, there was a crazed look in his eyes.
+He looked up at me again through the rearview mirror, and again all I saw were his eyes.
 They almost looked happy I thought, right before I heard the doors click.

 I pulled at the handle from the rear seat.
 The thing didn't notch.
 It was like a limp dick in my hands.
 I pulled it again, and all I felt was the spring action but still no click.

 "Child safety locks," he told me.
-Before he gushed with pleasure from his mouth, "Oooh," he said as a guy waiting for the bus appeared in our windshield.
+Before he gushed with pleasure from his mouth.
+And before I could do anything, I hear the words "Oooh," ooze out of his mouth as a guy waiting for the bus appeared between our windshield.

 The Driver ran him over.